Close Menu

 YOUR RESIDUAL FUNCTIONAL CAPACITY CAN HELP YOU WIN BENEFITS

 In terms of mental limits, the SSA will consider any memory issues, your ability to concentrate and follow instructions, and your pain level.
-Find out more about how the SSA defines work.
+Find out how the SSA defines work.
 A limited RFC proves you cannot work.

 In order to figure out your physical RFC, the SSA will examine your medical records.
 They will take into account what your doctor records show about your medical records.
 Additionally, the SSA has their own doctors review your medical records.
 These doctors work for DDS, the state agency who reviews all cases.
 The SSA will take the medical opinion of these doctors into account too.
 Likewise, if they need more information, they may send you to a medical exam.
-Learn more here about what to expect at SSA’s doctor exam.
+Learn what to expect at SSA’s doctor exam.

 HAVE OTHER DOCUMENT YOUR FATIGUE FROM HEPATITIS